bluerobotics/bluerobotics.github.io/thrusters/index.md

 ##Test Results

-* **Endurance Testing.** We have tested the T100 Thruster for up to 300 hours continuous operation at full throttle power.
+* **Endurance Testing.** The T100 has been tested for over 1300 hours in virtually continuous operation at half throttle, only being halted shortly for internal inspection every few weeks.
+Additionally, we have tested the T100 Thruster for up to 300 hours continuous operation at full throttle power.

 * **Sand and Particulate Testing.** The thrusters handle small particulate matter very well.
 See [this video](https://www.youtube.com/watch?v=0X0EncNR8l8) of testing the thrusters in heavy sand.